-Every relationships has ups and downs.
+Every relationship has ups and downs.
 The trick is to keep moving forward.
-Conflicts only makes these bonds more stronger if you are willing to forgive and grow from the experiences.
-Consequently, with all the compromises, fun and cuddles, relationships grow you as a person and as loving partner.
+Conflicts only make these bonds stronger if you are willing to forgive and grow from the experiences.
+Consequently, with all the compromises, fun and cuddles, relationships grow you as a person and as a loving partner.
 Below are few habits that people in a healthy relationship would commonly follow, as explained by the experts.

 1. They appreciate their partner in front of their friends:

 “Couples in healthy relationships talk positively about one another to friends, kids, relatives, even coworkers.
 This is the opposite of undermining behaviors that characterize less functional relationships.
 Just saying, ‘My husband is handy,’ or ‘Mommy always makes the best dinners’ can be automatic and is a great way to maintain connection and closeness.” — Dr. Samantha Rodman, psychologist and dating coach.